Timothy Carhart

 Timothy Carhart (born December 24, 1953) is an American actor.
 He starred in the CBS drama Island Son (1989–90) and has had recurring roles in CSI: Crime Scene Investigation (2000–03) and 24 (2002).
 He also starred in the 1992 Broadway revival of A Streetcar Named Desire.
-His film appearances include Ghostbusters (1984), Pink Cadillac (1989), Thelma & Louise (1991), and Beverly Hills Cop III (1994).
+His film appearances include Ghostbusters (1984), Pink Cadillac (1989), Thelma & Louise (1991), Beverly Hills Cop III (1994), and “Motocrossed” (2001).

 Early life

 Carhart was born Timothy Grunig in Washington, D.C. and attended junior high and high school in Evanston, Illinois.
-He travelled to Izmir and Ankara in Turkey, and to Verdun in France, before returning to the U.S. and studying theater.
+He travelled to İzmir and Ankara in Turkey, and to Verdun in France, before returning to the U.S. and studying theater.

 Television work

 Carhart made his television acting debut in NBC's 1978 mini-series The Awakening Land.
 Throughout the 1980s, Carhart made guest appearances on several television series, including Alfred Hitchcock Presents, Miami Vice and Crime Story.
 Carhart also appeared in two episodes of the crime drama Spenser: For Hire.
 He played Richard in the Tales from the Darkside episode (2/10) "Ursu Minor" (1985).

 In 1989, Carhart had a recurring role on the drama series Thirtysomething and was a regular on the CBS medical drama series Island Son.